attester/attester/README.md

 browsers or multiple instances of the same browser.
 Each browser is started with one parameter: the URL to open to start tests.
 At the end of the tests, all started processes are killed.

+`--launcher-config <launcher config>` Path to an [attester-launcher](https://github.com/attester/attester-launcher) configuration file.
+Browsers configured in this file are automatically started and stopped when needed.
+Can be repeated multiple times to pass multiple configuration files to attester-launcher.

 `--env <path>` Path to a `yaml` or `json` file containing environment options.
 See section above.

 `--ignore-errors` When enabled, test errors (not including failures) will not cause this process to return a non-zero value.